Impact Wrestling Against All Odds (2021)

 The 2021 Against All Odds was a professional wrestling event produced by Impact Wrestling.
 It took place on June 12, 2021, and aired exclusively on Impact Plus.
 It was held at Skyway Studios in Nashville, Tennessee, except for the main event, which was held at Daily's Place in Jacksonville, Florida.
 It was the 10th event under the Against All Odds chronology and the first to be held since the 2019 event.

 Nine matches were contested at the event.
 In the main event, Kenny Omega defeated Moose to retain the Impact World Championship.
 In other prominent matches, Violent By Design (Deaner and Rhino) defeated Decay (Black Taurus and Crazzy Steve) to retain the Impact World Tag Team Championship, Joe Doering defeated Satoshi Kojima, and Deonna Purrazzo defeated Rosemary to retain the Impact Knockouts Championship.
 The event also marked the return of The Young Bucks (Matt and Nick Jackson; formerly known as Max and Jeremy Buck of Generation Me).

-Against All Odds received positive reviews from critics, with much praise being directed to both the Knockouts and Impact World title matches.
+The event received positive reviews from critics, with much praise being directed to both the Knockouts and Impact World title matches.